GSA/fpki-guides/pages/fpki_cas.md

 <!--- ![Example of the FBCA Certification Path]({{site.baseurl}}/img/fbca-chainV2.png){:style="width:40%;float:right;"}
 *Example of a FBCA Certification Path*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"} -->

-The CAs signed by the Federal Bridge CA 2016 are _cross-certified_.
-These CAs have established a trust relationship with the FBCA and are audited annually for conformance to the certificate policies.
+The CAs with certificates signed by the Federal Bridge CA 2016 are _cross-certified_.
+These CAs have established a trust relationship with the FPKI and are audited annually for conformance to the certificate policies.
 This cross-certification process has extended the reach of the FPKI well beyond the boundaries of the Federal Government.

 ### SHA-1 Federal Root Certification Authority

-The SHA-1 Federal Root CA G2 (SHA-1 FRCA) was created and is maintained to facilitate backwards interoperability for legacy systems unable to fully transition to SHA-256.
-The SHA-1 Federal Root CA G2 supports some defense partners and government legacy applications that still use SHA-1 certificates.
+The SHA-1 Federal Root CA G2 (SHA1 FRCA) was created and is maintained to facilitate backwards interoperability for government legacy systems unable to transition to SHA-256.

 The deprecated SHA-1 hash algorithm has been deemed not secure enough for today’s federal systems.
 Federal agencies should no longer generate, use, or accept certificates with the SHA-1 hash.